 - If you have a small room and you want to make it bigger, choose tiles with light colors.
 If you’re clueless as to the ratio between tile size and the size of your room, you can consult tiling contractors.

-- Having a large room will give you the freedom to choose tiles of different colors
+- Having a large room will give you the freedom of choosing the right color tile for your overall look of your bathroom.

 Designer Tip #3: The size of the tile